berenoguz/Math/README.md

 ## Requirements & Proof Checking
 You can see the proofs without needing any special software; although identifiers make use of Unicode characters (such as ∀, ∃, 𝔄, →), so, you should be able to see them.

-You need Agda version >=2.5.3 to check proofs, this is the only proof.
+You need Agda version >=2.5.3 to check proofs, this is the only dependency.
 Run:

 ```
 make check